jose33-afk/learning-journey/README.md

 # 🌱 learning-journey

-**🚀 Bem-vindo à minha jornada de aprendizado!**
+**🚀 Welcome to my learning journey!**
-Este repositório mostra meu progresso enquanto navego por diversos cursos de programação, incluindo:
+This repository showcases my progress as I navigate through various coding courses, featuring:

-- 💻 Projetos que eu criei.
+- 💻 Projects I've built.
-- 📝 Exercícios e desafios.
+- 📝 Exercises and challenges.
-- 🔬 Experimentos e explorações.
+- 🔬 Experiments and explorations.

-## 🛠️ Tecnologias
+## 🛠️ Technologies
-Aqui estão algumas das tecnologias e linguagens que você encontrará neste repositório:
+Here are some of the technologies and languages you'll find in this repository:
 - Python 🐍
 - JavaScript 🌐
 - C++ 💾
 - HTML/CSS 🎨

-## 📜 Licença
+## 📜 License
-Este projeto está licenciado sob a [Licença MIT](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 ______________________________________________________________________________________________________